 Tip: The Three Degrees song title “Take good care of yourself”.

 Finally, when I started work, I wanted to be normal.
 For me that meant escaping my personal demons, having, and doing a good job, nothing spectacular, nothing risky.
 I wanted to fit in, I did not want to be different, nor draw attention to myself.
-Now Id quote Maya Angelou Dont try to be normal as then youll never know how amazing you can be.
+Now I’d quote Maya Angelou

 Author, Sylvia Bruce, mental health (in the workplace) champion